avocadoboi/solar-system-project/notes.md

 * What exactly are the mechanisms that make Saturn's magnetospheric plasma corotate with the planet?

 Charged particles gyrate about magnetic field lines, but in reality there are no "lines", only a continuous vector field.
 But if the magnetic field varies in magnitude in the angular direction then this might carry the particles somehow, via grad-B drifts maybe.
-Gravitational drifts are too small (electrons drift about 56 micrometres per second in the orbital direction at Titan's orbit, positive ions drift *against* the orbit)
+Gravitational drifts are too small (electrons drift about 56 micrometres per second in the orbital direction at Titan's orbit, positive ions drift *against* the orbit).
+Blanc et al (2004) and Regoli (2016) explain that the co-rotation is due to friction in the atmosphere and ionosphere of Saturn.
+But the angular speed of neutral particles decreases slowly with distance while the angular speed of ions increases (as expected for co-rotation, $v_\theta=\Omega^2r$) so my guess is that the friction is higher for ions which interact via coloumb forces as well (within a Debye length each).

 * How is Titan's induced magnetosphere formed?

 * What are pickup ions?

+* What is mass loading?

 # Terminology